lucamoroz/iot-blockchain-data-integration/README.md

 # Blockchain-based Sensor Data Integration

+## Overview

+This project simulates readings from multiple sensors (temperature, humidity, air pressure, wind speed, etc.) and stores relevant values in a blockchain.
+A user can sett multiple filters in a dashboard in order to change what data is relevant and stored permanently.
+This could for example be used by an insurance company for only permanently storing data from days with extreme weather conditions in order to be able to understand later which services are to be reimbursed.

-For a description of the project, please refer to Assignment.pdf.
+For a more detailed description of the project, please refer to Assignment.pdf.

 ## Team